digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

     ...
     ```

-If everything goes well, the DOKS cluster should be up and running, as well as Flux:
+If everything goes well, the DOKS cluster and Flux will be up and running.

 ![DOKS state](assets/img/doks_created.png)

-Check that the Terraform state file is saved in your [DO Spaces](https://cloud.digitalocean.com/spaces) bucket.
-Bucket listing looks similar to:
+Check that the Terraform state file is saved in your Spaces bucket.

 ![DO Spaces Terraform state file](assets/img/tf_state_s3.png)

-The Flux CD manifests for your DOKS cluster should be present in your Git repository as well:
+The Flux CD manifests for your DOKS cluster will also be present in your Git repository.

 ![GIT repo state](assets/img/flux_git_res.png)